Children's Museum of Manhattan: History

 The museum expanded exhibit and programming space adding a media center, an outdoor environmental center and an early childhood center.
-CMOM’s visibility and audience grew with the World of Pooh exhibit, created through a partnership with Disney.
-Wordplay, the first exhibit designed specifically for children 4 and younger opened.
-CMOM’s Executive Director, Andy Ackerman, served as president of the Association of Children’s Museum’s and hosted the 1999 ACM annual conference.
+CMOM's visibility and audience grew with the World of Pooh exhibit, created through a partnership with Disney.
+Wordplay, CMOM's first exhibit designed specifically for children 4 and younger opened in 1998.
+CMOM's Executive Director, Andy Ackerman, served as president of the Association of Children’s Museums and hosted the 1999 ACM annual conference.
 In 2000, CMOM completed construction to add a new entrance, lobby, and supplement exhibit space.

 In 2005, it was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, which was made possible through a donation by New York City mayor Michael Bloomberg.

 In 2019, Andrew Ackerman, the museum's director for nearly thirty years stepped down.
 Aileen Hefferren is Director as of 2021.

 As of 2021, it reaches approximately 350,000 visitors a year at the museum, an increase of 25,000 over the prior decade.
 It was also one of the founding organizations of the New York City Museum School, part of its outreach efforts that date back to its founding as a community organization.

 Central Park West building

-In January 2018, the Museum announced that it had acquired the former First Church of Christ, Scientist building at 96th Street and Central Park West, and planned to move to the new facility after making renovations.
-The Museum hopes to move into the new building, which will have 41,300 square feet for galleries and exhibitions, in 2023.
+In January 2018, the Children's Museum of Manhattan announced that it had acquired the former First Church of Christ, Scientist building at 96th Street and Central Park West, and planned to move to the new facility after making renovations.
+The church building cost $45 million, and the city provided $5.5 million for a renovation of the church.
+FXCollaborative was hired to renovate the church.
+The original plan for the church was controversial, as residents opposed the addition of a penthouse on the roof and the removal of windows, but FXCollaborative's proposal was ultimately approved in June 2020.
+The museum publicly presented renderings of the renovated church building in 2020, in which it planned 41300 ft2 for galleries and exhibitions.

+In conjunction with the relocation, the Children's Museum of Manhattan began raising $300 million as part of a capital campaign.
+By 2024, the museum had raised $200 million and was planning to relocate in 2028.